My life in songs

 Lovely Sewer - Yves Tumor

 Yves Tumor blurs the lines between genres and surprises me with every new track.
 They bring back that initial excitement I had about music as a kid, that mystery and mysticism, that untouchable quality of musicians.
+It really was a breath of fresh air.

 The Adults are Talking - The Strokes

-I got into this album about 2 years after it came out, but I was so obsessed that I once excused myself from a dinner with friends to go to the bathroom and listen to the last 2 minutes of Ode To The Mets.
+I got into this album about two years after it came out, but I was so obsessed that I once excused myself from a dinner with friends to go to the bathroom and listen to the last two minutes of Ode To The Mets.
 It was the soundtrack to one of my favourite summers and one of my least favourite winters.
 Even after playing it to death, when I hear that opening loop in The Adults Are Talking, I am suddenly in a good mood.

 Nude - Radiohead

 I would play this song on a loop, before I even knew what it was about.
 It introduced me to Radiohead in general, and started another phase in my life of listening to sad 90s music.
 Radiohead became such a big part of my personality, almost to an annoying and slightly embarrassing extent.
 But what was I meant to do when Nude is such a beautiful song?
-Was I just meant to not listen to it 7 times per day?
+Was I just meant to not listen to it seven times per day?
 That makes no sense.

 The Great Gig in the Sky - Pink Floyd